buithanhquan1994/simple-reactjs-dictionary-app/README.md

 # Simple App [Dictionary App]
 This project was developed for learning basic reactjs, scss, and structure folder

+Description about the project: Type the word (searching) and select the language that want to know the meaning

 ## Dependencies

 1. material-ui-core